What is Miller Heiman Strategic Selling? The Sales Strategy For Enterprise Sales

 Enterprise deals involve many people, and it’s the salesperson’s job to find out who is involved in the sale, and how involved each stakeholder should be in the process.

-What are the Four Types of Buyers in Miller Heiman Methodology?
+What are the 4 Types of Buyers in Miller Heiman Sales Strategy?

-- Economic buyer: The people who control the budget and have the final say as to whether or not the deal is closed.
+1. Economic Buyer: The people who control the budget and have the final say as to whether or not the deal is closed.

-- Technical buyers: Anyone who determines the technical compliance of your solution.
+3. Technical Buyers: Anyone who determines the technical compliance of your solution.
 This could include the engineering team, but also might include legal and other specialized teams.

 With this information, you’re better prepared to build an account map that tells you who to talk to, what to talk to them about, and how to get them on board with the deal.